AdityaBahl/Face-Detection-using-OpenCV/README.md

-# Face Recognition Application using OpenCV and Tkinter GUI
+# Face Detection Application using OpenCV and Tkinter GUI

-# IMPORTING LIBRARIES
+# IMPORTED LIBRARIES

 Python libraries like :-